suresh9398/sureshmannem.github.io/README.md

 <center><h1 style="color:rgb">Team Leader Of V epiq(india's largest screen)</h1></center><div class="imagepart2">
 <img src="https://user-images.githubusercontent.com/99287692/156857163-4566ccd4-5941-4888-acd8-862e18a7cef8.jpeg"/>
   </div>
-<p><b>Chirala Shiva Kumar</b> is an present Team Leader of v epiq cinmea theater(indias largest screen). he joined as GRA designation role in this company. for his hard work company was given Team leader role in this company.. present he is growing well as team leader..he is very friendly and honestful to the staff.. because of he  was came from as a position og Gra to Store manager... every minute he is trying his efforts in this compnay</p>
+<p><b>Chirala Shiva Kumar</b> is an present Team Leader of v epiq cinmea theater(indias largest screen). he joined as a GRA designation role in this company. for his hard work company was given Team leader role in this company.. present he is growing well as team leader..he is very friendly and honestful to the staff.. because of he  was came from as a position of Gra to team leader... every minute he is trying his efforts in this compnay</p>
 <p><b style="color:blue">Designation:-Team Leader</b></p>
 <p><b>for contact him:-9876543210</b></p>
 <p><b>G-mail:-chiralashivakumar@gmail.com</b></p>